 aws s3api put-bucket-lifecycle-configuration \

-Step 2: Define the Lifecycle Configuration in Python
+Step 2: Construct and Apply the Policy in Python

 import boto3